 Class Use - Close Quarters

 Infantry are highly effective at all ranges if they have a standard setup.
 The main problem with close quarters is the lack of time and room to adapt and use their versatility to its fullest.
-This is where it is often best to improvise.
+This is where it is often best to improvise before having to react to a given situation.
 Do not be afraid to pop the close-range grenades off or play a little more defensive to get the advantage over an opponent.
-The main thing to watch out for would be opponents using a light infantry or recon based setup as these players will be in their home field and are able to unleash a deadly number of close-range weapons against you.
-However, many light infantry and recon units are overconfident in their abilities to dominate infantry at close range and will underestimate your abilities, forcing them to chase you and becoming overly aggressive towards you is a great way to move the odds to your favor.
+The main thing to watch out for is opponents using light infantry or recon-based setups as these players will be in their home field and can unleash a deadly number of close-range weapons against you.
+However, many light infantry and recon units are overconfident in their abilities to dominate infantry at close range and will underestimate your abilities, forcing them to chase you and becoming overly aggressive towards you is a great way to move the odds in your favor.

 Class Use - Medium Range

-Medium range is truly the home of the infantry.
+Medium range is truly the home of the infantry player base.
 This is where no class should be able to consistently defeat you and where any objective is achievable.
-Your weapons can extend your range or shorten it as needed but generally an infantry’s weapon and playstyle is geared towards the medium ranged gunfights.
-This range is where other classes are going to try and outthink you or simply avoid you.
-Beware of light infantry flanks and heavy infantry trying to get an advantage over you with teamwork and firework.
+Your weapons can extend your range or shorten it as needed but generally, an infantry’s primary weapon and playstyle are geared towards the medium ranged gunfights.
+This range is where other classes are going to try and outthink you or simply avoid you until they can get themselves into an advantage.
+Beware of light infantry flanks and heavy infantry trying to get an advantage over you with teamwork and fire support.
 Also, never be overaggressive, while you should dominate this range, the idea of running over everyone else and avoiding tactics will turn things against you faster than you can adjust.

 Class Use - Long Range

-While most Infantry can handle longer ranged gun fights without a problem, the ability to adapt and change will aid the infantry with any shortcomings.
-Most infantry weapons and gear can handle long range quite well, but due to your close-range skills, never be afraid to push up a little bit before starting an engagement.
-Also watch out for heavy infantry utilizing their long-range firepower on you could as they could just be using their range to their advantage or just as likely using it to distract you from their teammate behind you.
+While most Infantry can handle longer-ranged gunfights without a problem, the ability to adapt and change will aid the infantry with any shortcomings.
+Most infantry player weapons and gear can handle long-range quite well, but due to your close-range skills, never be afraid to push up a little bit before starting an engagement.
+Also, watch out for heavy infantry utilizing their long-range firepower on you could as they could just be using their range to their advantage or just as likely using it to distract you from their teammate behind you.